-1 02101 Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 28/07/2 Due to 03/04/2 lapse Prepared by: Role: Summary: This paper provides an update on the implement ation of the policy • ity to increase representation f liberation and protected gro rom NOT STARTED they strive to be in- modules that ment ity to make sure that all mode clusive of all liberation group ion terms to do with liberatio os particularly within on within their name S. NOT STARTED university to particularly focu s within modules themed aro NOT STARTED Lobby the universi ity to make sure that within thuling that can ne life sciences and other NOT STARTED investigate data fro liberation groups in hanges are implemented the om the Let's Be Honest repo n the coming year.
-Liberatino liberation groups will feel be ort that focuses on g the curriculum ma NOT STARTED no are running a national ca port and advise us in implem NOT STARTED That all appropriat & Education and the compulsory lecture lectures would protransgender people include: pronouns dysphoria, hormor birthing for transmatechniques in translectures would be palso Nursing, Surg te faculties, such as the Faculty of Medical Sciences that include information or vide information on some of le may face in the healthcare (and the importance of respine therapy, urological care, sen/non-binary individuals, and smen/transwomen/non-binary particularly important in counical Care, Public Health, Me ulty of Health, Social ce should provide in trans healthcare.
+1 OLIO I Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 30/08/2 Due to 03/04/2 lapse Prepared by: Role: Summary: This p paper provides an update on the implement ation of the policy • ty to increase representation f liberation and protected gro rom NOT STARTED Lobby the universit they strive to be income. ty to make sure that all mod clusive of all liberation group ion terms to do with liberation ules should make so s particularly within NOT STARTED iniversity to particularly focu within modules themed aro NOT STARTED Lobby the universit ty to make sure that within the sure that more studying that can ne life sciences and other NOT STARTED That once these chinvestigate data from liberation groups in this due to the fact NOT STARTED no are running a national ca port and advise us in implem NOT STARTED That all appropriate & Education and the compulsory lecture lectures would provide transgender people include: pronouns dysphoria, hormon birthing for transmetechniques in translectures would be provided to the computation of the computation e faculties, such as the Faculties are Faculty of Medical Sciences that include information or wide information on some of e may face in the healthcare (and the importance of respet herapy, urological care, sen/non-binary individuals, are men/transwomen/non-binary particularly important in counical Care, Public Health, Me ulty of Health, Social ce should provide in trans healthcare.
 The issues that e system.
-These mignecting them), gendering cancer screening them is individuals.
-These rises such as Midwiffental Health, etc. I Care, These This, See ery but NOT STARTED That appropriate online resources regarding LGB and transgender issues are made available to faculty members.
+These migecting them), gendering cancer screening by individuals.
+These is such as Midwiff Care, These tht is, is, NOT STARTED That appropriate online resources regarding LGB and transgender issues are made available to faculty members.
 This would mean that faculty members have more support and direction in modifying the lectures to introduce such issues.
-NOT STARTED Updates: 1.
+Updates: 1.
 Not started 2.
 Not started 3.
 Not started 4.
 Not started 5.
-Not started Not started
+Not started6.
+Not started u.
+Nui siali c u